hyperledger-archives/grid-docs/docs/0.1/cli_references.md

 ### grid keygen

-Generates keys with which the user can sign transactions and batches.
+Generate keys with which the user can sign transactions and batches.

 ```
 USAGE: